Algae eater fish are always popular because nobody likes an aquarium covered in algae.

 Here are a few of the best freshwater algae eaters for home aquariums:

-The Bristlenose Pleco is a a great addition to any tank, regardless of whether or not you have an algae problem.
-That said, they top out our list as one of the best algae eaters because of their small size, huge appetite, and hardy nature.
+They top our list as one of the best algae-eating fish because of their small size, huge appetite, and hardy nature.

 Important Tip: Bristlenose Plecos have large appetites, so it is recommended that you feed occasionally with algae wafers to ensure they get enough nutrition.